 [UseCounter] extended attribute in the Web IDL file in order for the counters to be incremented.

-Both additions are required because generating things from bindings codegen and ensuring all the dependencies are correct would have been rather difficult, and annotating the WebIDL files does nothing for identifying CSS property usage, which we would also like to track.
+Both additions are required because generating things from bindings codegen and ensuring all the dependencies are correct would have been rather difficult.

 The processor script¶